Mintbase/Grants-Program/applications/cheersland.md

 **Read the gameplay here:**
 https://medium.com/cheersland/how-to-play-crypto-pirates-in-cheersland-789cd3e2d73e
-The CheersLand dev team plans to launch *Click Click*, *Gold Miner*, *Block Builder* and other classic games in the next few quarters, and will also deploy them on the Polkadot ecosystem once the game is running stable.
+The CheersLand dev team plans to launch *Click Click*, *Gold Miner*, *Block Builder* and other classic games in the next few quarters, and will also deploy them on the Mintbase ecosystem once the game is running stable.

 **The advantages of multiple-game combinations are as follows:**
 - Satisfy the preferences of multiple user groups